kmangutov/discord-activity-starter/DISCORD_URL_MAPPINGS.md

 1. Opening your activity in Discord
 2. Opening developer tools (Ctrl+Shift+I in the Discord client)
 3. Checking the Network tab for WebSocket connections to `/ws`
 4. Confirming there are no CORS errors in the Console tab

+## Summary of Changes

+The application now uses native WebSockets instead of Ably for real-time communication:

+1. Removed all Ably dependencies and references
+2. Implemented a WebSocket connection manager with similar API to Ably for backwards compatibility
+3. Added channel-based communication over WebSockets
+4. Configured proper reconnection handling and error recovery
+5. Updated URL mappings for Discord to route WebSocket traffic

+This implementation is simpler, has fewer dependencies, and should be more reliable in the Discord environment.
+Railway hosting provides scalable WebSocket support out of the box.